 The ferry kiosk opens daily from 8am to 4pm.

-Additionally, Ride Share services are available across Perth
+Additionally, Ride Share services are available across Perth through various providers.

 Places to Visit in and around Perth